All Scholars Day Abstract Application

 Content of the Abstract (Please see the Abstract Submission form below)

-1. Title of project and author(s), using last name first, first initial.
+1. Title of project and author(s), using last name, first initial.
 List the primary author as first author, but be sure to include all contributors, including your research mentor as last author

 2. Abstract body is limited to 75 words.